Workspace class

 mastra_workspace_kill_process | Kill a background process by PID.
 Returns the last 50 lines of output.
 Only available when the sandbox has a process manager. |

 With a static sandbox, capability checks (executeCommand, processes) decide which tool variants are exposed.
-With a dynamic sandbox, all sandbox tools are registered and the runtime throws a clear error if the resolved sandbox doesn't implement a requested capability.
+With a runtime-defined sandbox, all sandbox tools are registered and the runtime throws a clear error if the resolved sandbox doesn't implement a requested capability.

 The execute_command tool accepts a backgroundProcesses option for lifecycle callbacks on background processes: